CloudCannon/bookshop/readme.md

 size.default = "Medium"
 ```

+An object that doesn't contain the keys `select` or `default` will be treated as a normal object.
 #### Structures
 Constructing an array of objects in the TOML file defines a sub-schema for the CMS.
 Given the following structure:
 ```toml